Written by Divinity Nutra, Updated on December 13, 2021

 Final Thoughts on Turmeric for Headaches and Migraines

 Is turmeric good for headaches?
 The answer appears to be yes.
 Turmeric extract has shown that it can inhibit nitric oxide production, enhance DHA synthesis, and reduce neuroinflammation.
 These benefits make it useful in the prevention and treatment of migraines.

 Curcumin also improves underlying health conditions linked to secondary headaches.
 For best results, select a supplement that contains both turmeric and BioPerine for improved absorption and maximum headache relief.

-As always, make sure to discuss using turmeric, or any dietary supplement, with your primary care physician to see if it will help with your current situation.
+As always, make sure to discuss using turmeric pills, or any dietary supplement, with your primary care physician to see if it will help with your current situation.